TOPIC 4A: ELECTRICITY

 Figure 8 - Electric field lines around point charges

-In between two charged metal plates, a small test positive charge wold be repelled from the positive plate, and attracted towards the negative plate.
+In between two charged metal plates, a small test positive charge would be repelled from the positive plate, and attracted towards the negative plate.
 This makes the field lines all 'uniform', drawn from the positive plate to the negative plate as shown in figure 9.
 (You do not need to draw field lines outside of the plates).

 Figure 9 - Electric field lines between parallel charged plates